UBC-Thunderbots/Software/docs/getting-started.md

 ## Issue and Project Tracking

-We try keep our issue and project tracking fairly simple, to reduce the overhead associated with tracking all the information and to make it easier to follow.
+We try keep our issue and project tracking fairly simple to reduce the overhead associated with tracking all the information and to make it easier to follow.
 If you are unfamiliar with GitHub issues, [this article](https://guides.github.com/features/issues/) gives a good overview.

 ### Issues